tomalrussell/nismod_teaching_kit/docs/lecture_19/Lecture_19.4.md

----
-title: Mini-Lecture 19.4 -- The basics of finance in infrastructure
+# Mini-Lecture 19.4 -- The basics of finance in infrastructure

-keywords:

--   Types of finance

--   Asset lifecycles

--   Infrastructure investments

-authors:

--   Nicholas Chow

----

 This mini-lecture introduces the different types of infrastructure financing and describes their relative benefits and drawbacks.
 It goes